krausandre/wsm-form-spamshield/README.rst

 You can configure a security level from 1 to 10 in your form field definition, which the validator respects.
 1 means 10% of the security checks have to be successful, and 10 means 100% have to be successful.

+Recommendation: Set the security level to 7 or 8 for a good balance between security and usability.

 Please remember accessibility, that there are some people e.g. who can not use a mouse.
 So setting the security level to 9 or 10 might not be accessible for some people.

 There is the option to set a form timeout.
 This is a value in seconds, which defines a timeout before the form submission is accepted.
 E.g. robots are very fast, so a human needs more time to fill out a form.
 You can set a custom value based on what you think is the minimum number of seconds humans need to fill out the form.
 (Remember that browser autofill can be very fast.)

+There is a strict mode, which can be disabled for some special use cases, e.g. for Multiple Choice forms without text input fields.

 How to install
 ==============